Jonathan2251/lbd/_sources/gpu.rst.txt

 - Generate Vertex Array VAOs and bind VAOs[0].

-  (glGenVertexArrays( NumVAOs, VAOs ); glBindVertexArray( VAOs[Triangles] );
-  glCreateBuffers( NumBuffers, Buffers );)
+  (glGenVertexArrays(NumVAOs, VAOs);
+  glBindVertexArray(VAOs[Triangles]);
+  glCreateBuffers(NumBuffers, Buffers);)

   A vertex-array object holds various data related to a collection of vertices.
-  Those data are stored in buffer objects and managed by the currently bound vertex-array object.
+  Those data are stored in buffer objects and managed by the currently bound

-  - glBindBuffer( GL_ARRAY_BUFFER, Buffers[ArrayBuffer] );
+  vertex-array object.

+  - glBindBuffer(GL_ARRAY_BUFFER, Buffers[ArrayBuffer]);

-    Because there are many different places where buffer objects can be in OpenGL, when we bind a buffer, we need to specify which what we’d like to use it for.
-In our example, because we’re storing vertex data into the buffer, we use GL_ARRAY_BUFFER.
-The place where the buffer is bound is known as the binding target.
+    Because there are many different places where buffer objects can be in
+    OpenGL, when we bind a buffer, we need to specify what we’d like to use it
+    for.
+In our example, because we’re storing vertex data into the buffer,
+    we use GL_ARRAY_BUFFER.
+The place where the buffer is bound is known as the
+    binding target.

-- According counter clockwise rule in previous section, Triangle Primitives are defined in varaible vertices.
-After binding OpenGL VBO Buffers[0] to vertices, vertices data will send to memory of server(gpu).
+- According to the counter-clockwise rule in the previous section, triangle
+  primitives are defined in variable `vertices`.
+After binding OpenGL
+  VBO Buffers[0] to `vertices`, vertex data will be sent to the memory of
+  the server (GPU).

-  Think of the "active" buffer as just a global variable, and there are a bunch of functions which use the active buffer instead of using a parameter.
+  Think of the "active" buffer as just a global variable, and there are a bunch
+  of functions that use the active buffer instead of taking using a parameter.
-  These global state variables are the ugly side of OpenGL [#vao-vbo-binding]_ and can be replaced with glVertexArrayVertexBuffer(), glVertexArrayAttribFormat(), ..., then call glBindVertexArray(vao) before drawing in OpenGL 4.5 [#ogl-vavb]_ [#ogl-bluebook-p152]_.
+  These global state variables are the ugly side of OpenGL [#vao-vbo-binding]_
+  and can be replaced with `glVertexArrayVertexBuffer()`,
+  `glVertexArrayAttribFormat()`, etc. Then call `glBindVertexArray(vao)` before
+  drawing in OpenGL 4.5 [#ogl-vavb]_ [#ogl-bluebook-p152]_.

-- glVertexAttribPointer( vPosition, 2, GL_FLOAT, GL_FALSE, 0, BUFFER_OFFSET(0) ):
+- glVertexAttribPointer(vPosition, 2, GL_FLOAT, GL_FALSE, 0, BUFFER_OFFSET(0)):

-  During gpu rendering, each vertex position will be held in vPosition and pass to "triangles.vert" shader because LoadShaders( shaders ).
+  During GPU rendering, each vertex position will be held in `vPosition` and
+  passed to the "triangles.vert" shader through the `LoadShaders(shaders)`
+  function.

 glfwSwapBuffers(window):

 - You’ve already used double buffering for animation.
-Double buffering is done by making the main color buffer have two parts: a front buffer that’s displayed in your window; and a back buffer, which is where you render the new image.
-When you swap the buffers (by calling glfwSwapBuffers(), for example), the front and back buffers are exchanged [#redbook-colorbuffer]_.
+Double buffering is done
+  by making the main color buffer have two parts: a front buffer that’s
+  displayed in your window; and a back buffer, which is where you render the
+  new image.
+When you swap the buffers (by calling `glfwSwapBuffers()`, for
+  example), the front and back buffers are exchanged
+  [#redbook-colorbuffer]_.

 display():